IgnorantConch/idshwk4/README.md

 + make 404 statistics on orig_h
 + In every 10 minutes
   + if the count of 404 response > 2
+  + and if the 404 ratio > 20% (404 ratid = 404 response/all response)
+  + and if (the unique count of url response 404 / if the count of 404 response) > 0.5
+  + then output" x.x.x.x is s scanner with y scan attemps on z urls" where
+    + x.x.x.x is tje orig_h,y is the count of 404 response,z is the unique count of url response 404